 Those who have recently left college have some advantages.
 Because of these pros, many companies tend to hire them right after they obtain a diploma.
 Let’s consider the factors which contribute to employing the youth.

-As they have just come to the industry, the level of their experience is far from perfect.
-Therefore, they don’t make a claim for a highly-paid job straight away.
+As college graduates have just come to the industry, the level of their experience is far from perfect.
+Therefore, they don’t claim a highly-paid job straight away.
 For businesses, these employees are cheaper than seasoned ones.
 Since experienced professionals ask for high rewards, turning to recent grads is not a bad idea.

-In any case, this doesn’t mean that businesses offer too low salaries, this means that they offer them what they deserve in accordance with their competence and talents.
+In any case, this doesn’t mean that businesses offer too low salaries, this means that they offer them what they deserve following their competence and talents.
 Hiring freshly graduated candidates is an attractive opportunity for startup businesses that cannot afford to pay much money.

-Since recent graduates are new to the industry, they probably can inspire some bright ideas.
+Since recent college graduates are new to the industry, they probably can inspire some bright ideas.

 Moreover, they can draw your attention to many problems which aroused long before so that the new ideas and a completely different way of thinking can be implemented in your enterprise.